kennovo/esec-descriptors-prepare/README.md

 The following can be found in this repository:
 * the present **README.md** file, the remainder of which describes the workflow step by step
 * the **scripts** directory: the necessary scripts and data files for the workflow
-* the **input** directory, with all necessary files for preparing an running GROMACS on the example of (protonated) noradrenaline directory in 40% acetonitrile
+* the **input** directory, with all necessary files for preparing and running GROMACS on the example of (protonated) noradrenaline directory in 40% acetonitrile
 * the **output** directory, containing the corresponding MD output
 * **nora_descr.txt** , the descriptor file obtained from submitting output/nora_prop.xyz and output/nora.recenter.xyz to the web interface

 # Workflow
-Prerequisite: a Unix-like shell with access to python3, obabel and the GROMACS toolset.
+Prerequisite: a Unix-like shell with access to python3, obabel and the GROMACS tool set.

 Note: in this description of the workflow, the molecule name (nora in the case of noradrenaline) is generalized to "**mol**".